lofar-astron/factor/docs/source/parset.rst

     flux_min_Jy
         Minimum total flux density of a source (or group) to be considered as a calibrator (no default).

+    minimize_nonuniformity
+        When identifying calibrators with the above selection criteria, search for the set of calibrators that minimizes non-uniformity (default = ``False``).
+Generally, enabling this option will result in facets that are more uniform in size

     ndir_max
         Number of internally derived directions can be limited to a maximum number of directions if desired (default = all).